-Codification had been advocated by British Utilitarian reformers but further impetus here from challenges of consolidating colonial laws (all based on English criminal law but with different amendments in each province re: formal reception).
+Codification had been advocated by British Utilitarian reformers but further impetus here from challenges of nation-building in general and, in particular, the consolidation of colonial laws (all based on English criminal law but with different amendments in each colony of British North America re: formal reception).

-- 1869 Dominion of Canada Consolidations of BNA criminal laws based on Greaves 1861 English Consolidation, - 1880 Stephen' 'narrow' English code bill presented to UK parliament and fails to pass. - This bill combined with consolidated Canadian laws form the basis of the 1892 Canadian Criminal Code.
+- -1869 Dominion of Canada Consolidations of BNA criminal laws based on Greaves 1861 English Consolidation, - -1880 Stephen' 'narrow' English code bill presented to UK parliament and fails to pass. - -This bill combined with the Canadian criminal consolidations as revised form the basis of the 1892 Canadian Criminal Code.